amatosg/amatosg/README.md

 ### Quote of the hour

-Debugging time increases as a square of the program’s size.
+The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.

-~ Chris Wenham
+~ Danny Hillis

 [website]: https://facturapp.com